bibek22/blog/content/simulations/sierpinski-triangle.md

 JavaScripts: p5.min.js, p5.dom.min.js, p5.sound.min.js
 Summary: See how Sierpinski Triangle emerges as you go through this iterative algorithm...

-Fractals are the geometric figures that are made up of identical parts which are themselves identical to the whole figure.
-Snowflakes are one example.
-Even chaotic phenomenon like crystal formation tend to give rise to these self-similar structural patterns.

 [Sierpinski triangle](https://en.wikipedia.org/wiki/Sierpi%C5%84ski_triangle) is a fractal with a unit shape of a (equilateral) triangle.
 It's named after a polish mathematician Waclaw Sierpinski.